tomiGoljevscek/Oxide.Docs/source/includes/timers.md

 timer.Repeat(10, 0, Action(my_callback_func), self.Plugin)
 ```

 Executes the specified function every "delay" seconds.

 If "repeats" is specified, the function will only be called "repeats" times.

-## timer.NextFrame
+## Next frame timer

 > Basic example of timer.NextFrame